vsoch/scif/README.md

 [![asciicast](https://asciinema.org/a/156490.png)](https://asciinema.org/a/156490?speed=2)

 The The Scientific Filesystem is an organizational format for scientific software and metadata.
 Our goals are centered around  **consistency**, **transparency**, **programmatic accessibility**, and **modularity**.
-[Read about](http://containers-ftw.org/SCI-F/) the format and please [contribute](https://github.com/vsoch/scif/issues)!
+[Read about](https://sci-f.github.io) the format and please [contribute](https://github.com/vsoch/scif/issues)!

 ## What is this?
 This module will provide tools for generating and interacting with scientific filesystems, optimized for use on a host or inside a container.
-The library is currently under heavy development, and it will be announced when the beta is ready.
-Stay tuned!

 ## License